Secure Coding in C and C++

 Students must bring a personal computer equipped with

-- CD-ROM or memory stick
+- DVD drive or USB port for inserting a memory stick

 - the latest version of Adobe Reader (this can be downloaded from http://www.adobe.com/products/acrobat/readstep2.html)

 - the latest version of VMware Workstation Player (this can be downloaded from http://www.vmware.com/download/player/)

 The following item is optional.
 We provide them, but the student is free to substitute their own if they wish: